-Iowa Code section 285.1(15 & 16) clarifies the variables of where the non-public schools might be located while Iowa Code section 285.1(17) outlines the options from which a public school district may choose in order to provide the transportation.
+Iowa Code 285.1(15 and 16) clarifies the variables of where the non-public schools might be located while Iowa Code 285.1(17) outlines the options from which a public school district may choose in order to provide the transportation.
 It’s the district’s decision as to which option to use, and one of those options is reimbursement.

-Iowa Code section 285.2 tells how claims are paid and outlines the responsibility of the district.
-Meanwhile, Iowa Code section 285.3 details parental responsibilities such as the filing deadlines and the number of students for which they may file a claim.
-The filing and payment process begins with the parents filing a claim form with the resident district, which in turn files a claim with the Department of Education.
-The DE processes the claims, then makes a lump sum payment to each district, which in turn make the individual payments to the parents.
+Iowa Code 285.2 tells how claims are paid and outlines the responsibility of the district.
+Meanwhile, Iowa Code 285.3 details parental responsibilities such as the filing deadlines and the number of students for which they may file a claim.
+The filing and payment process begins with the parents filing a claim form with the resident district, which in turn files a claim with the Iowa Department of Education (Department).
+The Department processes the claims, then makes a lump sum payment to each district, which in turn make the individual payments to the parents.
 If it is the district filing the claim, the parents are simply removed from the above formula.

-Districts submit their claims via the DE applications website using the secure login and password as provided to them by the DE.
+Districts submit their claims via the Department applications website using the secure login and password as provided to them by the Department.

 There are specific timelines to follow for submitting the claims, both from the parents and the districts.
 Those timelines are outlined below: